What we are reading this week (beginning Friday, November 18, 2022):

 With the season of Christmas bearing down upon us, it is interesting to compare the song of Hannah, who prayed desperately for a child (2.1-10), with the song of Mary (who was totally surprised by her pregnancy) in Luke 1.

 Notes on Haggai

-> The people of Israel are promised God’s blessing as they get back online with his plan in chapter two.
+The people of Israel are promised God’s blessing as they get back online with his plan in chapter two.
 Zerubbabel is given the promise to be the Lord’s signet ring.
-He is from the royal line of David (his grandfather Jehoiachin and great-great uncle Zedekiah were the last two kings of Israel before the exile), and we will see in Matthew 1 that he would become an ancestor of the Messiah.
+He is from the royal line of David (his grandfather Jehoiachin and great-great uncle Zedekiah were the last two kings of Israel before the exile), and we will see in first chapter of Matthew that he would be an ancestor of the Messiah.

-> This little book is significant in a number of ways.
+This little book is significant in a number of ways.
 Haggai, as a prophet, has no prophetic visions of God’s character.
 He simply gives the order to rebuild the Temple.
 What is also unique is that the people immediately respond and obey to this word from the Lord.
 We don’t see that too often!

-> There is a promise of God overthrowing thrones and shatter foreign kingdoms.
-That could be frightful to hear about if you are a people group completely under the domain of one of those nations.
+There is a promise of God overthrowing thrones and shatter foreign kingdoms.
+That could be frightful to hear about if you are a people group completely under the domain of and subject to one of those nations.
 However, God promises his people that he has them covered.

-> Notes on Zechariah
+Notes on Zechariah

 Zechariah prophesied to the exiles after they had returned, two years into Darius’ tenure as king of Persia (1.1).
 This takes place before the rebuilding of the Temple (before the book of Haggai, that we just read).
 A theme will be encouraging the people to rebuild it.